Sneakycloud/Priority-calculator/README.md

 What it does
 -----------
-The priority calculator performs mathematical operations, where operations within parentheses have priority.
+The priority calculator is a calculator with a GUI which supports the order of operations.

 Plan